mcosovic/FactorGraph.jl/docs/src/discrete_models/discrete_factor_graph.md

 The returned tree object stores the selected root variable, parent-edge orientation, and the forward/backward edge orders used by tree inference.
 The root controls message order, but not the final exact marginals after a complete sweep.
-The `root` keyword accepts the same variable references used elsewhere: ids such as `:x3` or labels such as `"x3"`.
+The `root` keyword accepts the same variable references used elsewhere: IDs such as `:x3` or labels such as `"x3"`.

 If the graph is disconnected or cyclic, [`factorGraph`](@ref) throws an error.